P061C

 Does P061C affect the transmission?

 Yes.
-The transmission control module relies on engine speed data for shift scheduling and torque converter lock-up.
-An unreliable internal RPM value can cause shift quality problems.
+The transmission relies on engine speed data for shift scheduling and torque converter lock-up, so an unreliable internal RPM value can cause shift quality problems.

 Can this code appear on a new vehicle?

-It can appear if a software bug is present in the PCM calibration.
-Manufacturers occasionally address this with software updates.
-Check for applicable TSBs before performing hardware diagnosis.
+It can appear if a software bug is present in the module calibration.
+Manufacturers occasionally address this with updates, so check for applicable TSBs before performing hardware diagnosis.

 Disabling P061C in software